SHOP ALL PRODUCTS NOW

 Nausea reduction

 THC interacts with the endocannabinoid receptors in the brain and gut, also known as the brain-gut axis, which is responsible for regulating digestive functions.
-This can suppress the urge to vomit, making THC helpful in battling nausea.
+This can even suppress the urge to vomit, making THC helpful in battling nausea.

 Appetite stimulation